 Making cross-origin HTTP requests¶

-eZ Publish ships with NelmioCorsBundle, a Symfony open-source bundle that provides support for CORS (Cross Origin Resource Sharing).
+eZ Platform ships with NelmioCorsBundle, an open-source Symfony bundle that provides support for CORS (Cross-Origin Resource Sharing).
 The REST API is pre-configured to respond to such requests, as long as you customize the allowed origins as explained below.

 What is CORS¶